hossein5inq/workwell/docs/api.md

 ## <a name="user-info"></a>Get user info

-Using the `access token` obtained from [getUserInfo](js-sdk.md#getuserinfo), you can call workwell API to get user information:
+Using the `user access token` obtained from [getUserAccessToken](js-sdk.md#getuseraccesstoken), you can call workwell API to get the user's information:

 ```bash
 curl -X GET "http://api.workwell.io/1.0/developer/service/user_info" \